 Be The Change

-Discourse today seems to thrive on tearing people down, and taking great liberties on what we assert to be “true”.
-We care less about consensus and more about proclamations that bolster our identity.
+Discourse today seems to thrive on tearing people down, and taking wild liberties on what we assert to be “true”.
+We care less about consensus and more about proclamations that bolster identity.
 Points are made by stepping on someone’s face, as opposed to painstakingly articulating objective arguments, and meticulously understanding and adjudicating them.
-We are modern day romans, watching people rip each other apart in very public coliseums of ridicule, which then seeps in to our shared values and beliefs (or lack thereof).
+We are modern day Romans, watching people rip each other apart in very public coliseums of ridicule, which then seeps in to our shared values and beliefs (or lack thereof).

 Actual good-faith discourse requires a community with careful participants.
 Not only can we individually express opinions without cynicism or cheap shots, we can discount these same tactics when we see them.
-We can realize that by recognizing, reacting to, and giving credence to cheap shots, we’re reinforcing a culture that is dominated by them – may the most clever jester win.
+We can realize that by recognizing, reacting to, and giving credence to cheap shots, we’re reinforcing a culture that is dominated by them – may the best jester win.